PanagiotisKaraliolios/PanagiotisKaraliolios/README.md

 - 👯 I’m looking to collaborate on Projects

-- 💬 Talk to me about Python, Java, Freelancing Opportunites, Open Source
+- 💬 Talk to me about Python, Java, Web Apps, Freelancing Opportunites, Open Source

 - 📫 How to reach me **karaliolios.panagiotis@gmail.com**